ntno/ntno.net/docs/research/2015-sms-and-web-based-apps.md

 **Investigation into Integrated SMS and Web-based Apps**
-Research Project funded by the Clare Boothe Luce Foundation
+Research Project funded in part by the Clare Boothe Luce Foundation

 Natan Organick, Bryn Mawr College 2015
 Supervised by Doug Blank and Deepak Kumar